abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 > [!NOTE]
 > Additional information :point_right: [*2.
 Data Preparation*](https://github.com/abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Fires_in_the_Amazon/blob/main/2_data_preparation/README.md)

-### 3. Model Assessment, Ensemble Model, and Results
+### III.
+Model Assessment, Ensemble Model, and Results

 In the Model Assessment, Ensemble Model, and Results step, we evaluate the performance of various machine learning models, including Distributed Random Forest (DRF), Generalized Linear Models (GLM), Gradient Boosting Machine (GBM), and eXtreme Gradient Boosting (XGB).
 Performance assessment is based on two key metrics: AUC (Area Under the Receiver Operating Characteristic Curve) and AUCPR (Area Under the Precision-Recall Curve).
 These metrics are computed using the $\texttt{h2o}$ package.